kssrr/german-media-scrape/README.md

 The data set includes broad coverage of various impactful events that could be fruitfully analysed, like the German federal election 2021, COVID-19, the 2022 Soccer World Cup, and of course the Russian invasion of Ukraine in early 2022.

-Theoretically, the scripts could also be used to scrape data going back as long as the newspapers' archives allow; simply change the corresponding code early on in the scripts where the dates (years) to scrape are specified.
+Theoretically, the scripts could also be used to scrape data going back as far as the newspapers' archives allow; simply change the corresponding code early on in the scripts where the dates (years) to scrape are specified.

 ## Collaboration

 If you decide to use the data or the code, please contact us so we can boast about it here :)

-## Examples
+## Example usage

-You can do a lot of interesting exploratory analysis with this kind of data, for example examine reporting on political parties:
+You can do a lot of interesting basic exploratory analysis with this kind of data, for example examine reporting on political parties:

 ![Reporting on political parties on two German news websites.](https://user-images.githubusercontent.com/121236725/210736182-01f7a3f2-3f72-420c-b03e-8cc252426dba.png)